 We work with you to navigate the world of money management, from taxes all the way up to retirement.
 Financial Advisors do not all fit the same mold; some specialize in specific areas, while others offer a plethora of services.

-Financial advisors advise clients and recommend the best ways on how to invest, save, and grow their money.
+Financial advisors advise clients and recommend how to invest, save, and grow their money.

-It is very important to find a financial advisor with the proper credentials.
-A financial advisor often has a PFS or CFP designation.
+It is very important to find a financial advisor with proper credentials.
+A financial advisor often has a CERTIFIED FINANCIAL PLANNER™ professional, CRPC®, or Chartered Financial Analyst® designation.

 When searching for a financial advisor, it is also highly imperative to know how this professional is being compensated.

-To find the best financial advisor near you, you need to clearly understand the differences between the types of services they offer.
+To find a financial advisor near you, you need to clearly understand the differences between the types of services they offer.

-Financial advisors advise clients and recommend the best ways on how to invest, save, and grow their money.
-They are financial experts that can help individuals deal with particular financial goals such as preparing themselves to purchase a house or give you an overall view of your money.
+Financial advisors advise clients and recommend how to invest, save, and grow their money.
+They are financial professionals that can help individuals deal with particular financial goals such as preparing themselves to purchase a house or give you an overall view of your money.

 Some financial advisors specialize in estate or retirement planning while others consult on a wide range of financial issues.
-Anyone can claim that he or she is a financial advisor, but this does not necessarily mean that this person is a pro or expert in the field.
+Anyone can claim that he or she is a financial advisor, but this does not necessarily mean that this person holds a certification in the financial field.